calua-83/AdventureWorks_Sales_Analysis_Project/README.md

 - AdventureWorks_Territories:This dimension provides geographic data related to sales.

 ## ETL Process
 1.Data Source Integration:
-- Data from three years (2015-2017) were combined using SQL UNION to create the main AdventureWorks_Sale_Data table.
+- Data from three years (2015-2017) was combined using SQL UNION to create the main AdventureWorks_Sale_Data table.

+2.Data Cleaning:
+- 	Missing data was handled across all dimensions.
+- 	Standardized formats for customer information such as birthdate and income.
+- 	Consistency checks were performed for foreign key constraints, ensuring valid relationships between tables.

+  ## ER Diagram for Sales Trend Analysis

+  ## Conclusion

+  This star schema design efficiently supports sales trend analysis, enabling querying across multiple dimensions such as products, customers, territories, and time.
+The structure ensures easy maintenance, scalability, and high performance for analytical queries.